qlands/onadata/install.md

     }}}

 ### Edit /opt/onadata/src/onadata/onadata/settings/common.py
-Find the section below and edit HOST, PORST, NAME, USER and PASSWORD if necessary.
-The Installation of Mongo does not set an user or password for the database.
+Find the section below and edit HOST, PORST, NAME, USER and PASSWORD if necessary. **This is optional** since the installation of Mongo does not set an user or password for the database.

     MONGO_DATABASE = {
     'HOST': 'localhost',